Serbs of Croatia: World War II

-Following the Invasion of Yugoslavia in April 1941, the Axis powers occupied the entire territory of the Kingdom of Yugoslavia and established a puppet state, the so-called Independent State of Croatia (NDH) on the territory of present-day Bosnia and Herzegovina and Croatia.
+Following the Invasion of Yugoslavia in April 1941, the Axis powers occupied the entire territory of the Kingdom of Yugoslavia and established a puppet state, the so-called Independent State of Croatia on the territory of present-day Bosnia and Herzegovina and Croatia.
 The Ustaše government saw Serbs, Jews, Romanis and antifascist Croats as a disruptive element and enemies of the Croatian people, and immediately started with their prosecution.
 One-third of Serbs were to be killed, one-third expelled and one-third forcibly converted to Catholicism, according to a formula devised by Ustaše ministers.
-Upon the establishment of the NDH, Ustaše officials immediately began making harsh statements against the Serbs.
+Upon the establishment of the Independent State of Croatia, Ustaše officials immediately began making harsh statements against the Serbs.
 Although some of the prominent Serbs first offered cooperation to the new Ustaše government, Serbs were outlawed.
-During the first months of NDH's existence, numerous legal decisions were made against the Serbs: they had to leave the public service, had to move to the northern parts of Zagreb, could walk through Zagreb only during the day, had to wear a badge with the letter "P" (stood for "Pravoslavni", meaning Eastern Orthodox Christians), The name of their faith was changed from Serbian Orthodox to Greek-Eastern, and usage of the Cyrillic script was prohibited.
-Ustaše were making lists of Serbs which they used for deportations to Serbia.
-About 175,000 Serbs were deported from NDH to Serbia during the first two years of NDH's existence.
+During the first months of Independent State of Croatia's existence, numerous legal decisions were made against the Serbs: they had to leave the public service, had to move to the northern parts of Zagreb, could walk through Zagreb only during the day, had to wear a badge with the letter "P" (stood for "Pravoslavni", meaning Eastern Orthodox Christians), The name of their faith was changed from Serbian Orthodox to Greek-Eastern, and usage of the Cyrillic script was prohibited.
+Ustaše were making lists of Serbs which they used for deportations to German-occupied Serbia.
+About 175,000 Serbs were deported from Independent State of Croatia to Serbia during the first two years of Independent State of Croatia's existence.
 The regime systematically and brutally massacred Serbs in villages in the countryside, using a variety of tools.
 In addition, Nazi-style concentration camps were set up for enemies of the state, the most notorious being Jasenovac where some 50,000 Serbs were killed.
 Sisak and Jastrebarsko concentration camp were specially formed for children.
 During the war, around 300,000 Serbs are estimated to have been murdered under the Ustashe regime as a result of their genocide campaign.
 Diana Budisavljević, a humanitarian of Austrian descent, carried out rescue operations and saved more than 15,000 children from Ustashe camps.
+Budisavljević and her team was assisted by the Croatian Red Cross and the Zagreb Archdiocese branch of Caritas.
+Thousands of rescued Serb children were placed with ethnic Croat families from Zagreb and rural communities.